General Dentistry

 • The swelling of nearby gums.

 These symptoms are often very easy to notice and will likely get worse as you allow the issue to further develop.
-If you are experiencing any of these symptoms, make sure to schedule an appointment with your dentist for as soon as you can.
+If you are experiencing any of these symptoms, make sure to schedule an appointment with your dentist as soon as you can.
 Don’t wait for your next checkup.

 The Root Canal Process